MorrissyLab/mosaicMPI/README.md

 Deconvolution of a gene expression dataset using cNMF requires a set of overdispersed genes/features which will be used for factorization.
 GEPs will include all genes after a re-fitting step, but cNMF will only optimize the fit for overdispersed genes, providing the user the opportunity to decide which genes are most informative.

 Since cNMF performs variance scaling on the input matrix, it is important to remove genes whose variance could be attributable to noise. cNMF-SNS supports two methods for overdispersed gene selection:
-    Model gene overdispersion and plot calibration plots for selection of overdispersed genes, using two methods:

   - `cnmf`: v-score and minimum expression threshold (cNMF method: Kotliar, et al. eLife, 2019).
 This method is only suitable for count data.
   - `default`: residual standard deviation after modeling mean-variance dependence.
 (STdeconvolve method: Miller, et al. Nat.
 Comm.
 2022) This method makes fewer assumptions about the input data but requires a visual check since the optimal threshold depends on the data type.

 To produce plots to guide selection of overdispersed genes, run the following command: